Office of the Registrar

 • One course selected from CLST 2-5, 10.x.
 This course helps establish a general knowledge of languages, literature, and systems of thought in ancient Greece and Rome and introduces students to the methodologies used in studying that subject matter.

-• Two additional courses selected from: any CLST course numbered 2 or higher (excluding CLST 7); any course in Greek or Latin numbered 10 or higher (excluding GRK 11); Art History 11.01, 11.02 and 12.01; courses in Comparative Literature numbered 10 or higher (when the content of the course focuses on Classical literature); Philosophy 11.
+• Two additional courses that can develop knowledge, skills and methodologies that are useful in the study of ancient texts, selected from: any CLST course numbered 2 or higher (excluding CLST 7); any course in Greek or Latin numbered 10 or higher; Art History 11.01, 11.02 and 12.01; courses in Comparative Literature numbered 10 or higher (when the content of the course focuses on Classical literature); Philosophy 11.

 • Completion of Culminating Experience Requirement